Christopher Columbus Kraft Jr.

 .

-The Gemini program brought a string of firsts for NASA — first flight with two astronauts, first rendezvous in space, and America's first spacewalk, which occurred during Gemini 4.
+The Gemini program brought a string of firsts for NASA — the first flight with two astronauts, the first rendezvous in space, and America's first spacewalk, which occurred during Gemini 4.
 Kraft, at his console, was monitoring Ed White’s spacewalk, and when the obviously "mesmerized” Astronaut was delaying his return to the capsule, Kraft, always mindful of safety margins yelled on his ground link to Gus Grissom: The Flight Director says "Get back in!”

 After Gemini 7, Kraft allowed other flight directors to take charge of the remaining missions so that he could devote more time to to the next big project…called the Apollo program.